Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Get messages

-Use the `listChatMessages` method to retrieve messages from the service.
+Use the `listChatMessages` method to retrieve messages in a thread.

 - `ListChatMessagesOptions` is the object representing the options to pass.
 - `maxPageSize`, optional, is the maximum number of messages to be returned per page.